koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 lang: ''
 ---

-# Analyzing Neurobagel's data formats
+## Analyzing data formats used by Neurobagel

 I have discovered the deep, deep rabbit hole of linked data and the semantic web.
 Needless to say, I have had to resist researching it too much because I could probably do that for a year and not understand everything.